-In the family court of the city / district where both the partners lived together for the last time, which was their matrimonial home and such petition is filed by a divorce lawyer.
+In the family court of the city / district where both the partners lived together for the last time, which was their matrimonial home and such a petition is filed by a divorce lawyer.

 How to file divorce petition by mutual consent?
 What happens in the court?

-The divorce petition is in the form of affidavit, which is to be submitted to the family court.
+The divorce petition is in the form of an affidavit, which is to be submitted to the family court.
 After the filing of the petition and recording the statement of both the parties, the court generally adjourns the matter for a period of 6 months.

 After six months the parties have to present themselves again in the court for making a second motion confirming the mutual consent filed earlier.
 It is only after this second motion that a decree of the divorce is granted by the court.

 Can any one party withdraw the mutual consent petition after filing in the court?
 What will happen by that?